-512 - FRENCH 2 1.0 credit (DS)
+FRENCH II | 1.0 credit

 In French II students will continue to develop their speaking, listening, reading, and writing skills.
 Students will perform a variety of activities and projects to increase their proficiency, including many authentic speaking assessments.
 Students will continue to explore the cultures of France and other Francophone countries through cultural projects and web-based activities.

-PREREQUISITE: Successful completion of French I or placement exam.
+PREREQUISITE: Successful completion of French I or placement exam

-513 - FRENCH 3 | 1.0 credit (DS)
+FRENCH III | 1.0 credit

 In French III students will expand and strengthen their skills in speaking, listening, reading, and writing.
 Students will implement their speaking skills in various real-life situations.
 Students will analyze important works of French literature, art, current events, music, and film.
 They will also be creating their own compositions to demonstrate their knowledge of vocabulary and grammar.

-PREREQUISITE: Successful completion with a C or higher of French II.
+PREREQUISITE: Successful completion with a C or higher of French II

-514 - FRENCH 4 | 1.0 credit (DS)
+FRENCH IV 1.0 credit

 In French IV students will speak and hear French almost exclusively.
 This course is designed to emphasize the use of French for active communication.
 As it is instructed entirely in French, the goal is to perfect the student's speaking, listening, reading, and writing skills.
-Students will develop expanded vocabulary and higher-level grammatical structures adequate for interpreting authentic French-language resources.
+Students will develop expanded vocabulary and higher-level grammatical structures adequate for interpreting authentic Frenchlanguage resources.
 This course also develops the students' ability to express themselves with reasonable fluency in various situations and contexts.

 PREREQUISITE: Successful completion with a C or higher of French III.

-515 - AP FRENCH | 1.0 credit (AY)
+AP FRENCH | 1.0 credit

 French language study culminates with Advanced Placement French.
 This course is designed to emphasize the use of French for active communication.
 It is designed to perfect the student's speaking, listening, and writing skills in preparation for the French language AP exam.
-PREREQUISITE: This course needs instructor approval and is conducted as an independent study.
+This course needs instructor approval and is conducted as an independent study.

 To have a successful, complete experience in this AP course, students must complete the AP French Language Exam.
+If a student does not complete the AP French Language Exam they will not receive a weighted grade.

-521 - SPANISH I 1.0 credit (DS)
+SPANISH I | 1.0 credit